 “A number of UP students completing their professional Masters degrees in Educational Psychology have committed to working in this project.
 The research focus, arts-based activities and partnerships with local and UK youth researchers will support these students to develop the necessary skills to be practitioners who are responsive to the needs and strengths of young clients challenged by the impacts of climate extremes and structural disadvantage.” – Professor Linda Theron, University of Pretoria

-This nine-month research project commenced in November 2016 and will end in July 2017.
+This research project commenced in November 2016 and ended in February 2018.

-The overarching aim of the research project is to find the best ways to help young people communicate their resilient responses to drought, and find ways that adults, governments and indeed young people themselves can ‘change the odds’ which put young people at risk.
-The research team will:
+The overarching aim of the research project was to find the best ways to help young people communicate their resilient responses to drought, and find ways that adults, governments and indeed young people themselves could ‘change the odds’ which put young people at risk.
+The research team:

-- Work with a community partner and local masters students and encourage young people from Govan Mbeki to use arts-based activities to explore and communicate their personal, family, community, cultural, and environmental responses to times of drought.
+- Worked with a community partner and local masters students to encourage young people from Govan Mbeki to use arts-based activities to explore and communicate their personal, family, community, cultural, and environmental responses to times of drought.

-- Share the timelines of drought severity with each young person and support them in approaching one adult to gather historical narratives of drought-related changes to their community and explore how the community coped with these challenges.
+- Shared the timelines of drought severity with each young person and supported them in approaching one adult to gather historical narratives of drought-related changes to their community to explore how the community coped with these challenges.

-The academic team, students, youth and community organisations will use the data generated from these activities to co-produce a strategy to support the resilience of young people to drought-related challenges.
-This strategy will use drama to share knowledge and develop collective approaches to environmental challenges and opportunities.
-The youth researchers will be supported in identifying a creative medium of their choice through which to communicate their emergent resilience strategy to relevant stakeholders.
+The academic team, students, youth and community organisations used the data generated from these activities to co-produce a strategy to support the resilience of young people to drought-related challenges.
+This strategy used drama to share knowledge and develop collective approaches to environmental challenges and opportunities.
+The youth researchers have been supported to identify a creative medium of their choice through which to communicate their emergent resilience strategy to relevant stakeholders.